lliehu/reactive-l10n-test-vuejs/README.md

 This will create a Docker container and run `npm install`.

-For editing Vue.js code with Visual Studio Code, it is recommended to install the Vetur.
+For editing Vue.js code with Visual Studio Code, it is recommended to install the Vetur extension for that editor.

-## Command for use inside the Docker container
+## Commands for use inside the Docker container

 ### Compiles and hot-reloads for development
 ```